 The history of the district is fascinating.
 Centuries ago, the Kitano Shrine had to be rebuilt after most of it had burned down.
-There were considerable amounts of leftover building material so a local warlord named Hideyoshi Toyotomi decided to construct seven teahouses nearby for a large tea party he wanted to host – and the district was born.
-Today, it’s a great place to visit for those who want to spot these Japanese hostesses in a quieter and more peaceful setting due to the lack of tourist crowds.
+There were considerable amounts of leftover building material, so a local warlord named Hideyoshi Toyotomi decided to construct seven teahouses nearby for a large tea party he wanted to host – and the district was born.
+Today, it’s a great place to visit for those who want to spot these Japanese hostesses in a quieter and more peaceful setting.

 The Miyagawacho District

-To the southwest of Gion sits the Miyagawacho district and the name translates to ‘Shrine River’.
-Many centuries ago when Kabuki performances started becoming popular in Japan, a number of such theaters were built along the river bank.
-Shortly thereafter, townhouses got erected to accommodate the influx of theater goers and then the ochaya’s (teahouses).
+To the southwest of Gion sits the Miyagawacho district, and the name translates to ‘Shrine River.’
+Many centuries ago, when Kabuki performances started becoming popular in Japan, several such theaters were built along the river bank.
+Shortly after that, townhouses got erected to accommodate the influx of theatergoers and then the ochaya’s (teahouses).

-Miyagawacho is not really a place where they work, although there are some izakaya’s and ochaya’s where they do.
-Instead, for most of them it’s an area where they live and train.
+Miyagawacho is not a place where they really work, although there are some izakaya and ochaya’s where they do.
+Instead, for most of them, it’s an area where they live and train.
 Most of the geisha in Miyagawacho work in nearby Gion.

 The Pontocho District

-According to many it’s the most beautiful street in Kyoto, especially during the evenings when the place is lit up with Japanese lanterns.
-The narrow alley is lined with old traditional wooden Edo structures mainly consisting of restaurants of all types and shops.
+According to many, it’s the most beautiful street in Kyoto, especially during the evenings when the place is lit up with Japanese lanterns.
+The narrow alley is lined with old traditional wooden Edo structures, which are mostly restaurants of all types and shops.

 Things to keep in mind

-- A number of geisha’s have complained over the years about tourists harassing them.
+- A number of geisha have complained over the years about tourists harassing them.
 Some will ask them to pose for photo’s and some even tug at their sleeves and block their way.
-Such behavior is strictly forbidden and there are street signs stating so.
-Never block their way or even ask them to pose for photographs because they won’t.
+Such behavior is strictly forbidden, and there are street signs stating so.
+Never block their path or even ask them to pose for photographs because they won’t.